Candlestick Chart in Excel (Table of Contents)

 Suppose you have data as shown below, which contains volume traded for stocks, opening value, highest value, lowest value, and closing value.

-We will see step by step how to create a candlestick chart from this data with volume.
+We will see how to create a candlestick chart from this data with volume.

-Step 1: Select the data from cell B3:B7 which needs to be included in the chart.
+Step 1: Select the data from cell B3:B7 that must be included in the chart.

 Step 4: Hit the OK button, and you will be able to see the initial graph layout as below.